 London Kid (1988)

-There was something missing on ‘Revolutions’, possibly the least satisfying of Jarre’s many musical adventures, other than perhaps ‘Sessions 2000’.
+‘Revolutions’ was possibly the least satisfying of Jarre’s many musical adventures, other than perhaps ‘Sessions 2000’.
 By now, Jarre was a big live draw and his huge audio visual extravaganzas lit up cityscapes like a giant tourist advert.
-It was as if the concert was now the reason for the album, as opposed to being the other way round.
+It was as if the concert was now the reason for the album.
 Recorded to coincide with the ‘Destination Docklands’ live debacle, ‘London Kid’ featuring the distinctive twangy guitar of Hank Marvin, was the disappointing long player’s only real highlight.

 Available on the album ‘Revolutions’ via Sony Music

 Waiting For Cousteau (1991)

 A tribute to Jacques Cousteau, the ‘Waiting For Cousteau’ opus was a mixed bag, featuring a three-part Caribbean flavoured romp named after the French oceanographer’s nautical vessel ‘Calypso’ and the title track’s lengthy environmental exploration.
 It confused audiences who cruelly nicknamed it “Waiting For Music”.
 A full ambient excursion with no rhythmical elements whatsoever, the shimmers and minimal piano provided a highly relaxing piece that remains Jarre’s most under rated work.

 Available on the album ‘Waiting For Cousteau’ via Sony Music